-How do you respond to an angry customer? (with templates)
+How to respond to an angry customer (with templates)

-Here are a few examples of how to respond to an angry customer over email, the phone, and live chat.
+Here are a few examples of how to respond to an angry customer over three common communication channels.

 1. Initial reply email template

-If you do need more time to answer a particular request, it’s best to send an initial reply email acknowledging that the customer’s message has been received.
-Make sure to apologize for the inconvenience and promise to have an answer within a certain timeframe.
-You might use the following email template to immediately respond to a support request:
+If you need more time to answer a particular request, it’s best to send the customer an initial reply email acknowledging that their message was received.
+Make sure to apologize for the inconvenience and promise to have an answer within a certain time frame.

 We have received your support request regarding [customer complaint] and are working to fix the issue.
 I’m deeply sorry for any inconvenience you’ve experienced, and we’re committed to resolving it as soon as possible.
 We appreciate your patience and hope to have a solution for you by [date and time].

-In the meantime, have you had a chance to look at [resources related to issue]?
-They may help shed some more light on the situation.
+In the meantime, this [resource related to the issue] may help shed some more light on the situation.

 2. Delayed order email template

-Customers have grown accustomed to fast shipping.
-It can be very frustrating when an order doesn’t arrive by the promised delivery date.
-This is especially true if it’s a time-sensitive item such as a gift for the holiday season.
+Customers have grown accustomed to fast shipping, so when an order doesn’t arrive by the promised delivery date, the customer might get frustrated.
+This is especially true if it’s a time-sensitive item, such as a gift for the holiday season.

 I’m so sorry that your order hasn’t arrived yet.
 I can understand how frustrating this must be for you.